murkl/arch-os/docs/CONTRIBUTING.md

 git push origin v2.0.0
 ```

-The Release workflow finds that commit's run and hangs its artefacts on the release page - `arch-os-2.0.0-x86_64.iso` and `.tar.gz`, each with a `.sha256`.
+The Release workflow finds that commit's run and hangs its artefacts on the release page - `arch-os-2.0.0-x86_64.iso` and `.tar.gz`.
+GitHub prints each one's SHA-256 beside it there, so the release carries no checksum file of its own.

 **Note:** _Nothing is built from a tag. `make tag` refuses an unclean tree, `HEAD` off `main`, or a tag that exists already.
 A release can also be written on the web page._